jadecobra/python_tdd_exercises/source/classes/test_classes.rst

 * `pass <https://docs.python.org/3/reference/lexical_analysis.html#keywords>`_ is a placeholder
 * ``self.assertIsInstance`` is a `unittest.TestCase`_ :ref:`method<functions>` that checks if the first input to the :ref:`method<functions>` is an instance of the second input
 * the test ``self.assertIsInstance(classes.ClassWithPass(), object)`` checks if ``ClassWithPass`` is an :ref:`object<classes>`
-* in Python everything is an :ref:`object<classes>` , which means if it exists in Python there is a class definition for it somewhere or it inherits from a class
+* in Python everything is an :ref:`object<classes>` , which means if it is in Python there is a class definition for it somewhere or it inherits from a class

 ----